analogdevicesinc/adi-imu-driver/README.md

 * `linux/` - contains linux specific spi driver and utils .
 * `tests/` - contains unit tests (TO BE IMPLEMENTED).
 * `CMakeLists.txt` - main cmake build file.
-* `examples/imu_main.c` - simple example on how to drive any adi imu.
+* `examples/imu_test.c` - simple example on how to use imu/imu buf library.
-* `examples/imu_buf_main.c` - simple example on how to drive iSensor spi buffer board.
+* `examples/spi_test.c` - simple example on how to use spi library.
+* `examples/gpio_test.c` - simple example on how to use gpio library.

 ## Build